evasimon/web-optimization/README.md

 ### Step 1: Critical Rendering Path (CRP) Optimization
 > **Scope:** Optimize PageSpeed Insights score of at least 90 for Mobile and Desktop for `index.html`.

-Defined the Critical Rendering Path (CRP) Metrics and optimized them by:
+Defined the CRP Metrics and optimized them by:
 - reducing the number of critical resources
    - removed render-blocking `analytics.js` JavaScript by adding async attribute to its `script` tag.
    - removed render-blocking `google fonts` + `style.css` CSS by moving them to the bottom of the HTML.